ossf/wg-securing-critical-projects/README.md

 #### Notes and Agendas

-Meeting Notes and Agendas are available on [Google Drive](https://docs.google.com/document/d/1DkzrMYVA7iA-REOec-z6w4J0RZ6LISho9p7nYfX-uGc/edit#).
+Meeting Notes and Agendas are available on [Google Drive](https://docs.google.com/document/d/1MIXxadtWsaROpFcJnBtYnQPoyzTCIDhd0IGV8PIV0mQ/edit).
+(Join the group above to edit.)

 ## Governance